 A water heater inspection or maintenance session isn’t the same as a repair session, which is intended to address a specific concern.
 Instead, the technician will give the water heater a thorough look, and check for any smaller problems that might not merit a repair call on their own, but which can build up and cause serious issues down the road.

-For instance, hard water can lead to a slow development of sediment on the bottom of the tank: insulating the water you need heated from the heat source.
+For instance, hard water can lead to the slow development of sediment on the bottom of the tank: insulating the water you need heated from the heat source.
 The cost of heating the water will go up and wear-and-tear on the tank itself will increase.
 Flushing the tank out and removing the sediment is a standard part of any maintenance session.

 Similar issues benefit from maintenance, such as the replacement of the anode rod.
 This device prevents the sides of the water tank from rusting, but it needs to be replaced every 2-3 years.
 If it isn’t, then the resulting rust can eat away at the sides of the tank until the whole water heater needs to be replaced.